2.7 Social inclusion through volunteering

 Support to young volunteers

-The Citizen Forum has started a national JEP –development project in 2021, which aims to increase volunteering opportunities for young people under age 18 by developing approachable, inclusive and attractive activities together with young people and professionals.
+The overall ethos of the Finnish voluntary sector is that everyone can volunteer regardless of their level of experience, skills, or background.
+This means that there are no minimum requirements for individuals to be able to participate in voluntary activities.
+The Citizen Forum has started a national JEP-project (in Finnish) in 2021, which aims to increase volunteering opportunities for young people under age 18 by developing approachable, inclusive and attractive activities together with young people and professionals.
 The main target group is especially volunteer activity coordinators in various organisations.
-The project will last until the year 2023.
+The project will last until June 2024.

-Almost all voluntary organisations provide insurance for their volunteers.
+What comes to other types of support available for young volunteers, almost all voluntary organisations provide insurance for their volunteers.
 The volunteer insurance system is well developed, easily available and relatively inexpensive.
 Some volunteering programmes might provide young volunteers with a little pocket money.
 The pocket money received by the volunteer cannot be regarded as a valid salary.
 Furthermore, the work performed by a volunteer cannot replace the basic functions the organisation delivers.
 In practice, the legal status of volunteers is ambiguous.
 For example, volunteers are sometimes regarded as employees, and the European voluntary service has been treated according to the taxation practices of the Employment Contracts Act.
 The taxation of voluntary work is subject to a number of different interpretations.

 Community building